polatengin/project-standards/Working-Agreement.md

 - Sprint planning, Sprint demo, Retrospectives and Daily Standup should always happen at the same time every week
 - All meetings should have a time keeper to ensure the meeting doesn't overrun
 - If you cannot attend one of the meetings, try to let the team know at least 15 minutes in advance

+## Standups

+- Starts on time and it should not take longer than the pre-agreed time
+- Format: What did I do yesterday?
+What will I do today?
+Any blockers?
+- Any in-depth discussion should be taken offline
+- Everyone should try to attend standups daily, but if not possible send an offline message on Teams with your status update